 Relationship conflict: conflict because of who

 Relationship conflicts are about team members' relationships with each other.
-Relationship conflict, therefore, includes differences involving different preferences, attitudes, and personal and interpersonal styles.
+It includes differences involving different preferences, attitudes, and personal and interpersonal styles.
 This type of conflict is most likely to be destructive for teams because it's often linked to negative emotions, hostility, and personal dislike.
-These are not only destructive but also distracting.
+These are not only destructive, but also distracting.
 For some scholars, relationship conflict is a shadow of task conflict.
-In essence, they claim that the quality of inter-group relationships is linked to the ability to solve tasks together.
+In essence, they claim that the quality of intergroup relationships is linked to the ability to solve tasks together.

 Process conflict: conflict because of how

-When going beyond intra-group conflict, there's a team conflict embedded into a broader organizational dynamics.
+When going beyond intergroup conflict, there's a team conflict embedded into a broader organizational dynamics.
 In essence, the conflict arises when a team and an organization mutually influence each other.
-This means that intra-personal conflicts cannot be viewed in isolation.
+This means that intrapersonal conflicts cannot be viewed in isolation.